 Read Also: What Happens To Your CPF Contributions After You Hit Full Retirement Sum (FRS)?

 While we cannot determine our mandatory CPF contributions (and subsequent tax relief we enjoy) as employees, we can benefit from the tax relief given for voluntary top-ups to CPF (RSTU and MediSave top-ups).
-So, take that step to top-up our CPF accounts if we have the excess funds.
+So, we can take that step to top-up our CPF accounts if we have the excess funds.

 Read Also: Why You Should Top Up Your CPF Special and MediSave Accounts Rather Than Pay Down Your Home Loan?